roosta/scripts/README.md

 simple enough to warrant a script file.
 These files are in flux, due to changing requirements and environments.

+Going forward most of these scripts target Wayland, Xorg scripts kept here for backward compatibility so I can launch an i3 session for whatever reason.
+For a full list of phased out scripts `checkout` the deprecated branch.

 - Companion repo for for my [dotfiles](https://github.com/roosta/etc)

 ### Branches